-Telephone interviews in theory should be easier then a regular face to face or a video interview over Teams, Zoom or Skype.
+Telephone interviews in theory should be easier then a regular face-to-face or a video interview over Teams, Zoom or Skype.
 Since the elements of your body language, posture and facial expressions don’t play a factor in to the interview performance.
-However on the flip side the importance of your voice becomes more of a factor, such as it’s intonation and inflection.
-Therefore one of my top piece of phone interview advice is to make sure that you practice before your phone interview to ensure that you’re able increase the dynamism of your intonation and inflection to maximise the impact of your voice.
-This is particularly important especially is your have a monotone voice.
+However, on the flip side the importance of your voice becomes more of a factor, such as it’s intonation and inflection.
+Therefore, one of my top pieces of phone interview advice is to make sure that you practice before your phone interview to ensure that you’re able to increase the dynamism of your intonation and inflection to maximise the impact of your voice.
+This is particularly important especially if you have a monotone voice.

-Secondly it’s important telephone interview tip to utilise the advantages that come with being on the phone, with is the fact that they can see you.
+Secondly, it’s an important to telephone interview tip to utilize the advantages that come with being on the phone, with is the fact that they can see you.
 Therefore make sure that you have your notes in front of you to help you.
-However in saying that it’s important to offer a note of caution in our job interview coaching sessions, we recommend that you don’t have too many notes.
+However, in saying that it’s important to offer a note of caution in our job interview coaching sessions, we recommend that you don’t have too many notes.
 This is because in the pressurised environment of an interview having too much information can also become problematic and a case of ‘information overload’ can result in going blank during the interview.
-So in this instance less is more.
+So in this instance, less is more.
 Have a single sheet of paper to hand with all your notes clearly laid out, so it’s easily accessible and understand in the intensity of an interview.